dmaulikr/kort-reloaded/README.md

 # Kort Reloaded
-This is a new frontend implementation of Kort.
+This is/was a new frontend implementation of Kort.
 The well known Kort Game as we know it is still available on http://play.kort.ch.
 But meanwhile, the web app only works in Firefox.

+**NOTE - This repo has been abandoned in favour of Kort Native!**

 The goal of this project is to provide a native app for Android as well as iOS keeping the functionality basically the same.